Haardispro/PDFCompress/README.md

 ### Bugs

-- [ ] Sometimes ghostscript makes the file bigger instead of making it smaller
+- [ ] Sometimes ghostscript makes the file bigger instead of making it smaller(cannot be solved)

 - [x] error.py doesn't open in case of an error